 - Download language packs so you can translate without an internet connection.

-How to use the Translate app in iOS 14
+How to use the Siri Translate app

 When the Translate app is installed, Siri will automatically use it to process your translation requests.

 To start a translation, you need to activate Siri:

 - Press and hold the Side/Home button until Siri appears.